lkyungho/traffic-light-controller/README.md

 ## 2. Descriptions of the modules
 ### (1) Clock Divider
 User can make own clock pulses by counting system clock pulses with **`prd`**.
+> prd is contant data type, and user can set desired clock pulses by changing values of “prd”
 > User clock frequency = System clock frequency * [1 / 2 x (prd + 1)]
 ```vhdl
 [VHDL code]